623637719/The-Democratization-of-AI/2.Deep learning/LSTM/Readme.md

 LSTMs work by passing inputs through multiple stages.
 First, the forget gate determines how much of the long-term memory to retain, using a sigmoid activation function.
 The next step is the input gate, which decides how much of the new input to store in long-term memory, using a tan-h activation function.
 Lastly, the output gate updates the short-term memory, determining how much of the long-term memory is passed forward.

+**Summary of Functions**
+- **Tanh:**
+    - Used for normalizing cell states and candidate values.
+    - Outputs between -1 and 1, aiding in stable learning and gradient flow.
+- **Sigmoid:**
+    - Used in gates to control the flow of information.
+    - Outputs between 0 and 1, allowing for selective retention or discarding of information.

 **Summary:**
 - **Short-Term Memory:** Hidden State  h(t)
 - **Long-Term Memory**: Cell State C(t)